 The NHS in Essex and the three councils have updated their plans to improve the emotional wellbeing and mental health of children and young people across the county by publishing Open Up, Reach Out year 5.

-Put together by the seven CCGs, Thurrock Council, Southend Council and Essex County Council, the fiver-year Local Transformation Plan sets out the work to be done over the remaining three years and summarises what has already been achieved in years 1 and 2..
+Put together by the seven CCGs, Thurrock Council, Southend Council and Essex County Council, the fiver-year Local Transformation Plan sets out the work to be done over the remaining three years and summarises what has already been achieved in years 1 to 3.